NESI CHAIR AND STUDENT REPRESENTATIVE

 Sarah Shaw is a senior research assistant and part-time PhD student at the MRC Lifecourse Epidemiology Unit at the University of Southampton, UK.
 Sarah has a Bachelor’s degree in Nutrition and is a Registered Associate Nutritionist (Public Health) in the UK.
 Her PhD research is using a mixed-methods approach to investigate the interactions between adolescents’ physical food environments and social environments, and the influence these have on diet and food purchasing behaviours.
 Sarah is co-chair of the NESI Webinar/Workshop Team.

-Stephanie Chappel is a PhD candidate within the Institute for Physical Activity and Nutrition (IPAN), Deakin University, Australia.
+Stephanie Chappel is a Postdoctoral Research Fellow at Central Queensland University – Appleton Institute, Adelaide, Australia.
 She holds a Bachelor of Exercise and Sport Science (Hons), and has recently submitted her PhD thesis for examination.
-Her research focuses on the physical activity levels of emergency nurses, in particular the temporal associations within- and between-shifts and across occupational and leisure time activity.
-She also has experience with physical activity within firefighting, medical/surgical nursing, child and adolescent populations.
+Her research focuses on the physical activity levels of workers within demanding industries including, firefighting, nursing and rail.
+Stephanie’s research combines the field of physical activity research with human factors and systems thinking research.
+She also has experience with physical activity within child and adolescent populations.
 Stephanie is co-chair of the NESI Webinar/Workshop Team.

 Alexis Jones is a doctoral student at the University of South Carolina within the Arnold Childhood Obesity Initiative.
 Her research interests focus on the relationship between parental rules, screen time, and sleep and their association with childhood obesity.
 She completed her B.S. in Psychology at Campbell University and her M.S. in Health and Exercise Science at Wake Forest University.
 Alexis is a member of the NESI Webinar/Workshop Team.